mehdiali7/CEW-OEL/README.md

 "HOW TO RUN"

 Make sure to download both main.c and shell.sh file.
 Create a virtual environment in a directory where both these file reside then use the terminal to compile and run the code.
 Weather report, raw data, and processed data files will be generated after running the code.

+The report pdf gives a brief overview of the whole program.
+Hope you'll lik it :)